alteroo/icd11_sw_1904_mms_en/README.md

 ## Usage

 - Make sure you have docker and docker-compose installed.
-- Take a look at icd11.env
+- In the icd11.env set the API_BASE_URL to a URL on which your API can called.

 ### Stopping and Starting